This post specifically refers to the Foundations of Herbal Medicine

 program at our school.
 The main page is here.

 Regular attendance in the Foundations program is essential to gain as much benefit as possible from this program.
 The curriculum is cumulative – meaning that each weekend is built upon what was shared in previous meetings.
-Past experience has shown that being absent for the topics presented in March (or any month) makes it more difficult to have a working understanding of topics shared in later meetings.
+Past experience has shown that being absent for the topics presented during a given weekend makes it more difficult to have a working understanding of topics shared in later meetings.

 The reduced benefit has also been seen for people arriving late or leaving early on a given day.